 The Therapeutic Learning Center (TLC) is a DESE licensed public day school program in New Bedford.
-Serving students in grades 1-5 with significant social/ emotional disabilities and trauma backgrounds, the TLC offers a therapeutic milieu with a high staff to student ratio and specialized support.
+Serving students in grades K-5 with significant social/emotional disabilities and trauma backgrounds, the TLC offers a therapeutic milieu with a high staff to student ratio and specialized support.
 Services are provided by licensed special education teachers, paraprofessionals, a licensed school adjustment counselor, a BCBA, school nurse, OT, PT and SLP.
+Instruction in art and yoga are provided.
 School year and part-time summer programming options are available.